People affected by dementia may also be eligible for retirement benefits. Find out what you could be entitled to.

 The Pension Service

-People may also qualify for extra pension for a number of reasons.
+You may also qualify for extra pension for a number of reasons.
 People over 80 who do not qualify for a State pension or full State pension may be eligible for an over-80s pension, which does not depend on National insurance contributions.

 State pension rates